joint-hubs/Fraud-Detection/README.md

 - `src/2.
 Analysis.ipynb`: This notebook contains an initial data exploration and analysis to gain an understanding of the data.
 It includes steps such as identifying the number of fraud cases, performing a chi-squared test to identify variables associated with fraud, and using visualization techniques to identify factors within variables associated with fraud.
 One-hot encoding and ANOVA F-test techniques are also applied to the data in this notebook.
 - `src/3.
 Tree Based Models.ipynb`: This notebook builds and explains the decision tree and XGBoost models.
 The notebook includes steps such as performance evaluation, feature importances, and plotting the decision tree.
 - `src/4.
 Linear Programming Model.ipynb`: This notebook contains an algorithm based on dictionaries and performs a series of steps to find the best thresholds for expected fraud probability, standard deviation flags, and quantile flags.
 The notebook evaluates the model using the training and test data sets.
+- `src/5.
+Combined Model.ipynb`: contains a two-layered fraud detection model that combines an algorithm based on dictionaries with an XGBoost model.

 The project's workflow is shown in the following diagram: